Renascent (band): History

-Renascent started in the beginning of the year 2003.
-The band started with drummer Jani Stefanovic meeting guitarist Eero Tertsunen and keyboardist Mikaela Akrenius.
+Renascent started in the beginning of the year 2003, with drummer Jani Stefanovic meeting guitarist Eero Tertsunen and keyboardist Mikaela Akrenius.
 The band official came up with their name the same week bassist Voitto Rintala joined the band.
-In Summer 2004, the band hired Barry Hilliden to become their vocalist and the band recorded their debut release Demon's Quest.
+In Summer 2004, the band hired Barry Hilliden as their vocalist and the band recorded their debut release Demon's Quest.
 In 2005, the band released Through Darkness and soon after the release, Stefanovic and Hilliden both departed from the band.
 Stefanovic then formed the band Miseration with former Scar Symmetry vocalist Christian Älvestam.
 The band remained inactive until around 2014, when the band started recording a new album.
 The album was scheduled to be released in 2016 with Tertsunen on vocals and guitar, Rintala on bass, Akrenius on keyboards and new member Markus Saarela on drums.
-The album, Praise of the Lord God Almighty was later released on 5 November 2016.
+The album, Praise of the Lord God Almighty was released on 5 November 2016.